smieruch/odis2odv/README.md

 The schema validates the ODIS2ODV mapping description before conversion into an ODV Generic Spreadsheet.

-## License

-Documentation, specifications, schemas, and examples in this repository are licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.

-Software code (if added) is licensed under the **MIT License**, unless stated otherwise.

 ### Note on units

 ODIS2ODV uses `targetColumn` as the authoritative ODV output definition.